jimmy-zhening-luo/jimmy/README.md

 <br/>

-Placeholder for deployment instructions once on a stable minor build with continuously deplying commits.
+Placeholder for deployment instructions once on a stable minor build with continuously deploying commits.

 </details>